dwnhgyl/LegendaryRL/World Reference Files/enemyGenuses.md

 *Looter*

-Armed, armored, drops gold, shouts, guards hallways, picks up weapons, picks up armor, tier 2.
+Armed, armored, drops gold, shouts, guards hallways, picks up weapons, armor, and quivers, ranged attack, reload=3, ammo=0, tier 2.

-This enemy spawns carrying a melee weapon.
-Each time it picks up a weapon, it gains a small buff to its attack, and each time it picks up a piece of armor, it gains a point of armor.
-As long as it is carrying at least one ranged weapon, it gains a ranged attack it can use 10 times.
+This enemy gains an attack bonus for each weapon in its inventory, an armor bonus for each piece of armor, and 3 ammo for each quiver (including ranged weapons).

     “In every situation, there are some who thrive.
 This wretch has stolen a large collection of weapons and armor from the battlefield, making him much more dangerous than his fellow soldiers.”

+*Death Sargent**

+Armed, Armored, shouts, guards hallways, tier 2.

+This enemy only spawns as a leader of a pack.
+As long as it is alive, the other members of its pack lose guards hallways and cowardly behavoirs.
+Their attacks gain the reckless trait, and have higher damage and accuracy.

+    "This officer wears ceremonial armor crafted from human bones, the grim visage of his skull mask a constant reminder of the Army's purpose.
+He shouts bitterly at his men in a harsh foreign tongue.
+Whatever he's saying sure gets them riled up..."

 *Survivor*

-Armed, relentless, slow movement, regen=1, tier 2.
+Armed, relentless, slow movement, fast regen, tier 2.

     “Limping, slowly but resolutely, across the fields of carnage is a man whose broken body tells a bloody and terrible story.
 All fear of death has left him, and yet he lives still.”